Parvatibai Athavale

-Parvatibai Athavale (1870 – 1955) was a close associate of Dr. Dhondo Keshav Karve, one of India's great social reformers.
-She made major contributions in social upliftment of women, particularly Hindu widows.
+Parvatibai Athavale (1870–1955) was an Indian social reformer and women's education advocate, who worked closely with the social reformer Dhondo Keshav Karve.
+She made major contributions in the social upliftment of women, particularly Hindu widows.

-Parvatibai Athavale was born in 1870 in Devrukh, a small town in Kokan region on the west coast of India.
-Her maiden name was Miss Krishna Joshi.
-She was married at the young age of eleven with Mr. Mahadev Narayan Athavale.
-She gave birth to three children after her marriage but only one son (Mr. Narayan Mahadev Athavale) survived.
+Parvatibai was born in 1870 in Devrukh, a small town in the Kokan region, on the west coast of India.
+Her maiden name was Krishna Joshi.
+She married Mahadev Narayan Athavale at the age of eleven.
+She gave birth to three children after her marriage, but only one son survived.